 Binance presents the PNL in 3 levels of information.
 Below is a summary of each level and its degree of reliability:

-- (1) PnL of an active trade -> reliable, with divergences
+- (1) PnL of an active position -> reliable, with divergences

 - (3) PnL aggregated -> unreliable

-(1) The PnL divergence of an active trade is given by the difference in the calculation basis on the Mark price or Market price.
+(1) The PnL divergence of an active position is given by the difference in the calculation basis on the Mark price or Market price.
 More information can be found at this link.

 (2) As far as Anny's team audited, the PnL presented in Binance's order history is reliable and matches the PnL presented by Anny.